jeydevv/Gorilla-Tag-Custom-Names/README.md

 # Gorilla Tag Custom Names
 A non-intrusive name mod for the amazing game Gorilla Tag
+### Please note:
+### This mod is no longer being developed or maintained
-### Please note: this mod WILL NOT work on public servers, however you are wholly responsible for any reports and/or bans you may receive
+### This mod WILL NOT work on public servers, however you are wholly responsible for any reports and/or bans you may receive

 ## To install:
 ### Using BepInEx